 If you haven’t camped from a kayak I would be delighted to help and advise.

 - All personal kayaking equipment – including boat, paddles, buoyancy aid and spray deck – unless you have arranged to hire

-- All personal clothing for kayaking – if you have a choice of clothing, decide at the last minute and leave surplus gear behind in your car.
+- All personal clothing for kayaking – if you have a choice of clothing and are unsure, I like to leave my decision to the last minute and leave surplus gear behind in the car.

 - Tent – this should at least 3 season rated to be able to withstand unpredictable Scottish weather conditions